Skip to content

 RSE involves a combination of sharing information and exploring issues and values.
 RSE is not about the promotion of sexual activity.

-RSE is taught within Curriculum for Life (CfL) lessons.
+RSE is taught within PSHElessons.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).
 Online and media safety is taught within the ICT curriculum.
-There may however also be crossover within the CfL curriculum to give context to a topic, recap prior knowledge or build on existing skills, knowledge and understanding.
+There may however also be crossover within the PSHE curriculum to give context to a topic, recap prior knowledge or build on existing skills, knowledge and understanding.

 Additional sessions and activities may be delivered as appropriate to meet the needs of different groups of students.
-All sessions will be delivered by a trained professional.
+This includes tutor time All sessions will be delivered by a trained professional.

 Assemblies and Tutor Time activities reinforce appropriate messages.